 Keywords; deep upper back pain, upper limb tension test, cervical facet syndrome, tingling in arms and hands.

-> The villain of the peace, disturbing your nights and causing a deep constant ache, is often an irritated nerve supply to the rhomboid muscles which is pure C5 or the levator scapular which is also mainly the fifth cervical nerve, but also with contributions from C3 and C4.
+The villain of the peace, disturbing your nights and causing a deep constant ache, is often an irritated nerve supply to the rhomboid muscles which is pure C5 or the levator scapular which is also mainly the fifth cervical, but also with contributions from C3 and C4.

-> They are innervated by the Dorsal Scapula nerve that comes from the mid neck, specifically the C5 root.
+They are innervated by the Dorsal Scapula nerve that comes from the mid neck, specifically the C5 root.

 Deep upper back pain is difficult to manage for a number of reasons.

 Neuro anatomy is a difficult subject so just scroll down if you're really not interested in the following paragraph.
 Sorry, always a tidbit to stretch jah!
 Notice how this nerve complex lies in the groove just behind the collarbone.

 Notice the two terms "root" and "ramus" below.

 There are two "roots", one is sensory, the dorsal root, bringing information in from the fingers tips for example.
 Pain, touch, position sense, mechano receptors and so on.

 The other "root" is motor, the ventral root, taking information from the "grey matter" in the spinal cord to the muscles, for example.
 If you want to raise your arm, the stimulus to the muscle is relayed along the ventral root.

 It's these "roots" that are affected by a slipped disc, or degenerative change, or subluxations in the spine.
 Cervical facet syndrome ....